 136. Cases remitted from a superior court

-Where a case is remitted from the Supreme Court or District Court, a Registrar must list the case for a listing conference and notify the parties in writing.
+Where a case is remitted from the Supreme Court or District Court, a registrar must list the case for a listing conference and notify the parties in writing.

 137. Payments into Court

 When a party makes a payment of money into Court, the Court must give to the party a written receipt for the money.